cpscott19/giraffename.github.io/index.md

 Agriculture is the main source of livelihood for the majority of Bhutan's population.
 Landslides destroy terraces and structures used for farming, and the rainfall that feeds 40% of Bhutan's farms exacerbates landslide risk.
 ### How?
+We use GIS tools to conduct risk analyses for locations across space and time, based on factors such as relief and land use.